Moduli space of planar polygonal linkage: a combinatorial description: The dual complex . Surgery on the permutohedron

 If $K$ has less than $k+3$ facets, the proof is even simpler.

-\section{The dual complex $CWM^*(L)$.
+\section{The dual complex $\mathcal{K}^*(L)$.
 Surgery on the permutohedron}

-\begin{thm} The dual cell complex $CWM^*(L)$ carries a natural structure of a PL-manifold. \end{thm} Proof.
-The cells of the dual complex $CWM^*(L)$ are the duals to the face figures of $CWM(L)$.
+\begin{thm} The dual cell complex $\mathcal{K}^*(L)$ carries a natural structure of a polyhedron. \end{thm} Proof.
+The cells of the dual complex $\mathcal{K}^*$ are the duals to the face figures of $\mathcal{K}(L)$.
 By Theorem \ref{MainThm}, the latter are combinatorially equivalent to Cartesian products of permutohedra.
-In order to realize $CWM^*(L)$ as a PL-manifold, for each facet of $CWM^*(L)$ we take the Cartesian product of three standard permutohedra.
-Their faces that are identified via the patching rule are isometric.
+To realize $\mathcal{K}^*$ as a polyhedron, for each facet of $\mathcal{K}^*$ we take the Cartesian product of three standard permutohedra.
+Their faces that are identified via isometries.